YCChenVictor/blog-articles/in-progress/api/json-api.md

 ## Purpose

+JSON API is a subset of restful api.

 Learning JSON API is essential as it allows seamless communication and data exchange between different applications and systems in a standardized, efficient, and platform-independent manner.

 ## Concept